WWF-International/browser-support-wwf-uk/README.md

 WWF UK uses a tiered browser support model.
 This document gives details of which browsers should be supported and to what level.

-This was last looked at on 29 September, using data from 1 June to 29 September 2017 on all WWF UK websites.
-It will be updated at the start of January 2018 using the previous quarter's information.
+This was last looked at on 30 January, using data from 1 October to 31 December 2017 on all WWF UK websites.
+It will be updated at the start of April  2018 using the previous quarter's information.

 # Expectations